bhakra nangal dam

 Conclusion

-The Bhakra Nangal Dam stands as a significant symbol of engineering achievement, being the second tallest dam in Asia.
-Located on the border between Himachal Pradesh and Punjab, it serves as a key tourist attraction and plays a crucial role in the agricultural sector.
+The Bhakra Nangal Dam is a significant symbol of engineering achievement, being the second tallest dam in Asia.
+Located on the border between Himachal Pradesh and Punjab, it is a key tourist attraction and plays a crucial role in the agricultural sector.
 Designed primarily to provide irrigation water to states such as Haryana, Punjab, Rajasthan, and Himachal Pradesh, the dam generates an impressive 31,691 cusecs of electricity per day.
-Notably, Punjab has seen a notable increase in its power supply, receiving an additional 50 lakh units compared to the previous year, underscoring the dam’s essential contribution to meeting the region’s energy needs.
+Punjab has seen a notable increase in its power supply, receiving an additional 50 lakh units compared to the previous year, underscoring the dam’s essential contribution to meeting the region’s energy needs.

 Is Bhakra Nangal Dam the largest dam in the world?